“Makes a lot of lather, is easy to wash with, and rinses easily. You now have another customer for life.”

 Jan L, Crestwood, MO

-Why the name change?
-This solid bar is perfect for travel because it multitasks as shampoo, face and body soap, and shave cream.
+Traveler's Choice™ Shampoo is a solid bar that multitasks as shampoo, face and body soap, and shave cream.
 Since airline regulations limit liquids in carry-on luggage, you’ll zip through TSA inspections.

 If you are one of the thousands who love our all natural Jojoba Shampoo, fear not.
 Your hair will be treated to the same gentle cleaning and copious lather.
 Like all of our soaps, Traveler’s Choice contains no detergents, phthalates or synthetic fragrances.